Clarke, Hachimura lead No. 8 Gonzaga over Denver 101-40

 Troy Stewart-Miller scored 10 points for undermanned Denver (5-9), which couldn't handle Gonzaga's size and speed.

-Hachmiura sank all nine of his field goal attempts and Clarke made 10 of 12 as Gonzaga shot 68 percent to overwhelm the Pioneers, who shot just 24.6 percent.
+Clarke made 10 of 12 field goals as Gonzaga shot 68 percent to overwhelm the Pioneers.

+"Our ball pressure made some things happen," Gonzaga coach Mark Few said, adding the perimeter defense "took away their main scorers."

+Few said he didn't realize the Zags sank their first 15 shots.

 This one was over early.